 If there is a motorcycle accident, KRS 189.580(1)(a) requires every vehicle to stop and do certain things.
 The drivers first must determine whether anyone is injured or if the vehicles are damaged.
 If there are injuries, the vehicle operators shall assist and convey the injured person to the hospital if necessary.

 Caring for any injured persons is always the priority following a motorcycle collision.
 It also is essential to investigate the accident as soon as possible.
 Getting thorough information about the crash site and identifying all witnesses could make the difference for a legal claim.

 Time also matters if a person injured in a motorcycle crash wants to bring a legal claim for damages.
-KRS 413.140(1)(a) only allows one year after the accident to file a lawsuit.
+State law allows a minimum of two years after the accident to file a lawsuit.
+Those who receive Personal Injury Protection (PIP) payments have two years from the date of the last payment to file a claim.
 Given the importance of moving quickly following a collision, it may be smart to seek the advice of an experienced motorcycle accident lawyer in Louisville.

 KRS 189.285 places responsibility on motorcycle riders to take specific precautions.
 No one may operate a bike without a valid motorcycle license, according to KRS 189.285(1)(a).
 If a motorcycle operator has an instruction permit, KRS 189.285(4) prohibits the rider from having any passengers.

 KRS 189.285(3) requires some motorcycle riders to wear a helmet.
 Anyone under the age of 21-years-old must wear a helmet regardless of they are the operator, passenger, or sidecar occupant.
 Motorcycle operators who have an instruction permit or valid license for less than one year also need to wear a helmet.